postaljs/postal.js/README.md

 ```

 ## How can I extend it?
-There are three main ways you can extend Postal:
+There are four main ways you can extend Postal:

 * Write a plugin.
 Need more complex behavior that the built-in SubscriptionDefinition doesn't offer?
 Write a plugin that you can attach to the global postal object.
-See [postal.when]() for an example of how to do this.
+See [postal.when](https://github.com/ifandelse/postal.when) for an example of how to do this.
 * Write a custom channel implementation for postal.
 The `postal.channelTypes` namespace can contain as many channel types as you wish.
-See the [postal.socket]() proof-of-concept plugin for an example of a custom channel that could be applicable in both the browser and node.js (a full production worthy version of this plugin is already in the works).
+See the [postal.socket](https://github.com/ifandelse/postal.socket) proof-of-concept plugin for an example of a custom channel that could be applicable in both the browser and node.js (a full production worthy version of this plugin is already in the works).
 Other custom channels specific to environments like node.js could be considered as well (ex - a bridge to redis pub/sub, AMQP/RabbitMQ, etc.).
 * You can write an entirely new bus implementation if you wanted.
 The postal `subscribe`, `publish` and `addWiretap` calls all simply wrap a concrete implementation provided by the `postal.configuration.bus` object.
 For example, if you wanted a bus that stored message history in local storage and pushed a dump of past messages to a new subscriber, you'd simply write your implementation and then swap the default one out by calling: `postal.configuration.bus = myWayBetterBusImplementation`.
 * You can also change how the `bindingResolver` matches subscriptions to message topics being published.
 You may not care for the RabbitMQ-style bindings functionality.
 No problem!
 Write your own resolver object that implements a `compare` and `reset` method and swap the core version out with your implementation by calling: `postal.configuration.resolver = myWayBetterResolver`.